inukshuk/bibtex-ruby/README.md

 ------------

 * The parser generator [racc](http://i.loveruby.net/en/projects/racc/) is required to generate parser.
-* The minitest gem is required to run the tests in older Ruby versions (prior to 1.9).
+* The *minitest* gem is required to run the tests in older Ruby versions (prior to 1.9).
-* The json gem is required on older ruby versions for JSON export.
+* The *json* gem is required on older ruby versions for JSON export (prior to 1.9).

 Usage